 It was December 2002, when I first picked up the book, The Power of Now.
-I gave as a gift to my mother, along with a new bathrobe and pair of slippers for Christmas that year.
+It was a gift to my mother, along with a new bathrobe and pair of slippers for Christmas that year.
 It was not even two months later, on Feb 14th, 2003, that my mother went into the hospital for a headache.
 We would find out days later after, as she underwent surgery, that she had malignant brain tumor: Glioblastoma multiforme level 4.
 (The most aggressive type of cancerous brain tumor.)
-Doctors told me, “She maybe has 6 months to live, at most.”
+Doctors told me, “She might only have a few 6 months left.”

 I would lie in my mother’s hospital bed with her, reading the Power of Now.
 I remember understanding and accepting the concepts and ideas in the book, all the while being in a state of emotional shock.
-Given the life-changing and challenging circumstances we were facing, I felt catapulted into living in the present moment: I was definitely still trying to hold on, but I was also enjoying every hug, laugh and tear as a precious moment.
+Given the life-changing and challenging circumstances we were facing, I felt catapulted into living in the present moment: I was definitely holding on for her to live, but I was also enjoying every hug, laugh and tear as a precious moment.

 As I sit here sharing my life experience with you, I have a whole new appreciation and friendliness with living in the present moment.
 I now see the present moment as the access point for being powerful and experiencing true peace.
 When we become present, we become aware of our ego and through this awareness, can access our “I AM presence.”

-As I AM walking up in the Hollywood hills and Griffith Park today, I AM focused on my breath and taking in the natural beauty of the nature all around me moment by moment.
+As I am walking up into the Hollywood Hills of Griffith Park today, I AM focused on my breath and taking in the natural beauty of nature all around me moment by moment.
 I appreciate the beautifully constructed homes I pass by.
 Some of them look as if they had just recently had a face-lift, an addition, or remodel done to them.
 It isn’t until I come across a home that had been completely gutted, with only its original frame intact, that I become intrigued.

 I want to go inspect further, so I walk along the property line into the backyard, where an old pool, a decorative stone fountain, and patio area, shape a once inviting hideaway of a backyard.
 Now, however, there is only a skeleton of the home’s structure to protect this once private space, from the street.

-I take a seat on an old stone bench and appreciate the sunlight dancing it’s sparkling dance on me in the midst of only the frame work of this home.
-It is in this moment that I see a beautiful metaphor about BEING in the moment.
+I take a seat on an old stone bench and appreciate the sunlight dancing its sparkling dance on me in the midst of only the framework of this home.
+It is at this moment that I see a beautiful metaphor about BEING in the moment.

 Even this house, in this very moment, has a past that could define it.
 It is in Los Angeles California, it is a smaller lot, with a fenced-in backyard.
 You can see the framework of the house follow somewhat of an original floor plan with three bedrooms, two bathrooms, and a double car garage layout.
 It has, what I think is, an inviting backyard.